openharmony/arkcompiler_ets_frontend/arkguard/README.md

     }
     ```
     will not be obfuscated.
-In 'directly export' cases such as `export MyClass` and `let a = MyClass; export a;`, if you do not want to obfuscate
+For 'indirectly export' cases such as `export MyClass` and `let a = MyClass; export a;`, if you do not want to obfuscate
 their property names, you need to use [keep options](#keep-options) to keep them.
 * the property names defined in UI components.
 For example, the property names `message` and `data` in
     ```